Kingra007/CTF_Write_ups/DUUCTF_2022/rage/WRITEUP.md

 ### Steps followed to attain flag

-We are provided with an audio file `insert link to rage.wav` that when played sounds familiar and has what sounds like Morse Code is included.
+We are provided with an audio file [rage.wav](DUUCTF_2022/rage/rage.wav) that when played sounds familiar and has what sounds like Morse Code is included.

 First step is to slow down the play speed to make it easier to follow.